iretes/rock-scissors-paper/README.md

 # Rock-Scissors-Paper: The Game That Sustains Biodiversity and Regulates Biological Clocks

 This project reproduces the experiments conducted by Frean et al. [[1]](#references) and Reichenbach et al. [[2], [3]](#references) to study a system involving three species in a competitive loop: a rock beats (and replicates into) a pair of scissors, scissors beat a sheet of paper and paper beats a rock.
-The self-referential nature of the competitive loop leads to counterintuitive phenomena, such as the expectation that the least competitive species will have the largest population.
+The self-referential nature of the competitive loop leads to counterintuitive phenomena, such as the expectation that the least competitive species will have the largest population, ultimately preserving diversity.
 The proposed model is examined through various formalisms, and its properties are analyzed within each framework.

 Additionally, an oscillatory network of transcriptional regulators known as the Repressilator is explored.
 This network consists of a feedback loop involving three genes, each encoding a protein that represses the expression of the next gene in the loop.
 The dynamic behavior of the Repressilator mirrors the competitive interactions of the rock-scissors-paper game, as each component cyclically inhibits the next.
-The analysis centers on how this cyclical repression generates oscillatory patterns and sustains biological rhythms, as detailed in [[4]](#references).
+The analysis centers on how this cyclical repression generates oscillatory patterns, enabling the implementation of a biological clock in *Escherichia Coli*, as detailed in [[4]](#references).

 ## Ecological models